kcbojanowski/Medical-Mask-Absence-Detection/README.md

 ## Usage
 (Instructions on how to use the application, including how to start the detection pipeline and interface with the web application, will be included soon)

+## Process

+1. Data processing
+2. Training Yolov8 custom model
+3. Converting it to ONNX file (Open Neural Network Exchange)
+4. Modifying model using GraphSurgeon for DeepStream compatibility
+4. Transferring it to TensorRT engine (compatibility, performance, optimization)
+5. Creating custom C++ parser for the Deepstream application
+6. Programming Deepstream Application and creating configuration file
+7. *Analyzing results and performance

 ## Datasets
 This application utilizes the following datasets for training and validation: